 A common question I receive from military clients, and clients working in security-sensitive areas, is whether filing for bankruptcy will affect their security clearance.
 The short answer is that bankruptcy does not automatically disqualify someone from having a security clearance.
-In fact, in a number of cases I’ve handled, my client was required to file for bankruptcy in order to retain the security clearance.
+In fact, in many cases I’ve handled, my client was required to file for bankruptcy in order to retain the security clearance.
 The reason for this is that bankruptcy wipes out almost all debt.
 This removes the concern that the person, having too much debt, may engage in illegal activities in order to generate funds to pay the debt.
 There are, however, multiple factors that affect a security clearance.
 Below I discuss these factors, and specifically how the “financial considerations” factor impacts and is impacted by the filing of a bankruptcy.

 Factors that Determine Security Clearance Decisions

 All federal agencies follow established guidelines to determine whether someone qualifies for a security clearance.
 The primary guidelines are called Adjudicative Guidelines for Determining Eligibility for Access to Classified Information (32 CFR Part 147), and set out thirteen factors to be considered.
 These are: